Grissess/ski-rust/doc/paper.md

 that other protocol-specific oracles may be possible due to the malleability of the stream cipher, and thus we encourage authenticating encrypted data (using any above scheme) unless a compelling reason justifies otherwise.

+It is worth note that signing a datum (and publishing the signature) prevents repudiability.
+If this is important, Encrypt-then-MAC is unsuitable.
+In the extreme, if repudiability and deniability are critical, the "multiway" MIC discussed above may suffice, depending on the application, although it does not give even recipient parties a way to verify the original sender as the above schemes do.